MicrosoftDocs/azure-docs/articles/virtual-network/ip-services/create-custom-ip-address-prefix-powershell.md

 ## Pre-provisioning steps

-In order to utilize the Azure BYOIP feature, you must perform the following steps prior to provisioning of your IP address range:
+In order to utilize the Azure BYOIP feature, you must perform the following steps prior to the provisioning of your IP address range:

 ### Requirements and prefix readiness